googlecolab/colab-vscode/docs/code-of-conduct.md

 behavior is threatening or harassing, report it.
 We are dedicated to providing an environment where participants feel welcome and safe.

-Reports should be directed to _[PROJECT STEWARD NAME(s) AND EMAIL(s)]_, the Project Steward(s) for _[PROJECT NAME]_.
+Reports should be directed to [Kevin Eger](https://github.com/kevineger), the Project Steward for _Colab VS Code_.
 It is the Project Steward’s duty to receive and address reported violations of the code of conduct.
 They will then work with a committee consisting of representatives from the Open Source Programs Office and the Google Open Source Strategy team.
 If for any reason you are uncomfortable reaching out to the Project Steward, please email opensource@google.com.

 We will investigate every complaint, but you may not receive a direct response.